 It can be tough out there for insurance agencies.
 Changes in Obamacare is shaping the way employers provide health insurance for their employees.
 Rate increases on the Property & Casualty front are always present and a constant objection many agents must overcome.
 In fact, the new legislation is trying to curtail the role of insurance agencies in the insurance procurement process.
 Persistent slow economic growth has reduced business investment, which adds additional steps and approvals to the insurance buying process.

 Despite all of these challenges, there are still opportunities for savvy insurance agencies to grow.
 Agency owners and managers turn to Google and social media to try and make sense of the never-ending onslaught of insurance regulations.
 Your best bet as an agency principal is to get found when your prospects look for help on the internet.
-Here are 5 strategies to increase your odds of being found by qualified buyers.
+Along with these tools, here are 5 strategies to increase your odds of being found by qualified buyers.

 1. Start an Inbound Marketing Program

 This may seem self-explanatory, but it's important to understand why you need to get started as soon as possible.
 It can take time to see results from online marketing efforts.
 You need to develop domain authority by showing Google you're producing content relevant to the keywords your prospects use to search for you.
 So if you haven't started yet, your prospects won't find you when they search for solutions to insurance problems with Google.
 They will find your competitors.